fennel-ai/client/docs/pages/concepts/introduction.md

 of data is tagged with whatever field is tagged with `field(timestamp=True)`.
 In fact, this ability to track time evolution enables Fennel to use the same code to generate both online and offline features.

-So we can define datasets, source them from external datasets, derive them via pipelines, and do temporal primary key lookups on them.
-What has all this to do with features?
-How to write a feature in Fennel?
-Well, this is where we have to talk about the second main concept - featureset.

 ## Featureset